astronomer/docs/astro/astro-architecture.md

 ## Astro concepts and components

 While many concepts in Astro are similar to open source Airflow, some Astro concepts are specific to the platform.
-The Astro ecosystem also includes of tools that enable you to interact with Astro and enrich your development and maintenance experience.
+The Astro ecosystem also includes tools that enable you to interact with Astro and enrich your development and maintenance experience.
 The following topics explain these concepts and introduce the tools:

 ### Astro CLI